Jacqueline Cheung

 About Jacqueline

-Approach to Counselling
+Approach to Counselling & Music Therapy

-Jacqueline’s counselling approach is guided by relational and strengths‑based principles and informed by an intersectional lens.
+Jacqueline’s approach is guided by relational and strengths‑based principles and informed by an intersectional lens.
 She believes that life’s challenges are an inherent part of being human and aims to support individuals and communities in feeling more connected, fulfilled, and able to move through life with greater acceptance and flexibility.

 Her work is also shaped by ongoing learning about reconciliation and equity.
 She is attentive to how systems influence individual and community well‑being and strives to disrupt traditional power structures by centring self‑determination, integrity, and community voice.
 Jacqueline works collaboratively to create a non‑judgmental, relational space where different perspectives and possibilities can emerge.
 She values genuine connection, inclusive care, and self‑compassion.